bradchristie/taminations-flutter/assets/c1/butterfly_formation.md

 >

-The ending formation is always the same as though the ends stepped together, everyone did the call, and the ends slid apart again--the same eight spots on the floor are occupied at the end of the call as when it began.
+The ending formation is always the same as though the Ends stepped together, everyone did the call, and the Ends slid apart again--the same eight spots on the floor are occupied at the end of the call as when it began.